tedkim97/tedkim97.github.io/about.md

 I am currently a systems engineer at McMaster-Carr.
 I completed undergrad at the University of Chicago with a bachelors of arts in economics and computer science with a specialization in machine learning.
 Outside of work, I'm interested in applying machine learning to (relatively) problems for increased automation capabilities, and understanding media through data science techniques.

 ## About this Site
 This is my dual blog-portfolio site that I finally had time to do during Covid-19 (everyone has a blog these days so I might as well have my own).
 This is a dump of my notes from my past experiences and research.
+There might be some overlaps between the more "Technical Content" and "Fun Stuff" because I think they aren't mutually exclusive!

 I try to not upload content that already exists on the internet (ex: these 5 numpy tips will blow your mind!!
 How to do a linear regression!!) unless I can (try) to add value to it.
 I try to upload posts for completeness and correctness - meaning that their might be a lot of redundant bits.